-Lacquering parquet flooring is for professionals
+Lacquering of parquet floors is best left to professionals

 Plank floors can be lacquered without professional help